qiskit-community/qiskit-experiments/docs/index.rst

             To the learning tutorials

-    .. grid-item-card:: How-Tos
+    .. grid-item-card:: How-To Guides

         .. image:: _static/howtos.png
             :target: howtos/index.html

-        These individual how-to recipes provide short and direct solutions to some commonly asked questions for Qiskit Experiments users.
-You'll find in these recipes:
+        These standalone how-to guides provide short and direct solutions to some commonly asked questions for Qiskit Experiments users.
+You'll find in these guides:

         * How to :doc:`re-instantiate experiment data for an existing experiment <howtos/new_experimentdata>`
         * How to :doc:`customize the splitting of circuits into jobs <howtos/job_splitting>`